About College of the Sequoias

 Institutional Accreditation

-College of the Sequoias is accredited by the Accrediting Commission for Community and Junior Colleges (ACCJC), Western Association of Schools and Colleges, (WASC) 10 Commercial Blvd, Suite 104, Novato, CA 94949, an institutional accreditation body recognized by the Council for Higher Education Accreditation and by the United States Department of Education.
-Additional information about accreditation including the filing of complaints against member institutions can be found at www.accjc.org.
-The college's next comprehensive review will occur in fall 2025.
+College of the Sequoias is accredited by the Accrediting Commission for Community and Junior Colleges, 428 J Street, Suite 400, Sacramento, CA 95814, (415) 506-0234, an institutional accrediting body recognized by the Council for Higher Education Accreditation and the U.S. Department of Education.
+Additional information about accreditation, including the filing of complaints against member institutions, can be found at: www.accjc.org

 To learn more about College of the Sequoias Accreditation, visit www.cos.edu/accreditation